Problem

 -----END CERTIFICATE-----

-After applying the correct TLS configuration, Terraform Enterprise should become accessible via HTTPS and display the login page as expected.
+After applying the correct TLS termination configuration in your routing layer, Terraform Enterprise should become accessible via its HTTPS URL and display the login page as expected.